Meriden, Connecticut, United States of America: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types A and B. Be careful to get the necessary kind.
-The vast majority of adapters that you can buy are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Be sure to find the right kind.
+Most adapters on sale are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should work in most locations.

 • Travel neck support pillow